Jade Grobler Flaunts Cheeky Butt In Ultramarine Blue Thong While Walking On The Beach

 “Gosh that’s a stunning view with the waves coming in like that.
 Not too bad yourself either, Jade,” they raved.

-The bikini model recently stunned her fans when she flaunted some sideboob in a breathtaking snap.
+The bikini model recently stunned her fans when she flaunted some sideboob in another breathtaking snap.